-The majority of business activities are happening on mobile devices.
-90% of the time people spend on their phones is in mobile apps.
+Almost 90% of the time people spend on their phones is spent on 3 or 4 mobile apps.
 Hence, it’s reasonable to say that creating an app for your business is a strategic way to ensure people find you easily on the internet and have more satisfying user experiences.
 However, before you jump right into mobile application development and app management, it’s critical to identify the importance of an app’s usability.

 What is Mobile Usability Testing?